 Eaton has been confused with former Padre pitcher Adam Eaton.
 On one instance, he received six checks from MLB worth $20,000 each, and has received fan mail meant for the other Adam Eaton.

-Early in 2014 spring training, Adam was with his new team, the White Sox, when a former, unnamed teammate with the Diamondbacks, state that his excitement for his job was annoying.
+In 2014 spring training, Adam was with his new team, the White Sox, when a former, unnamed teammate with the Diamondbacks, state that his excitement for his job was annoying.

 While it is true that Eaton is a happy guy and an enthusiastic talker who expresses passion for baseball.
 Adam